hellocoop/www.hello.coop/src/pages/approach.md

 ## Issuer Business Model

 A challenge the decentralized identity movement has not adequately addressed is the business model for commercial issuers such as credit rating agencies or background checking services.
-In the decentralized architecture, to preserve the user's privacy, there is no bilateral relationship between the issuer and the application, preventing the issuer from selling credentials to the application developer.
+In the decentralized architecture, to preserve the user's privacy, the issuer has no relationship with the application, preventing the issuer from selling credentials to the application developer.

 ## Decentralized Governance